OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 ### Anticipate Compliance Process Requirements

 The overhead of using third-party code in a compliant way is not high, but it does exist.
-It is useful to ensure that you budget time and resources for addressing your Organization’s open source policy process requirements in the development work plans.
-This type of activity is part of the (small) cost of having access to open source or proprietary code from third-parties.
+It is useful to ensure that you budget time and resources for addressing your Organization’s open source policy and process requirements in the development work plans.
+This type of activity is part of the (small) cost of having access to open source code.

 Issues you may want to spend time on include considering the impact of linking or incorporating third-party code into your code or other third-party code.
 Understanding license implications early on can save you a lot of time later.
 This can be part of your architectural planning cycle.